DmitryMyadzelets/italia/readme.md

 # Italy - Administrative Structure
 [Italstat](https://www.istat.it/) - Unità amministrative territoriali: comuni, città metropolitane, province e regioni

-The latest data from December 30, 2021.
+The latest data from November 17, 2022.

 ## Intro
 Italy is subdivided into regions.
 Each region is subdivided into provinces and